pretix/pretix-docs/docs/guides/seating.md

 In order to **move the view** around, hold the `Ctrl` key, click the layout, and move your mouse.

-In order to **edit** an existing element, click the :btn-icon:fa3-mouse-pointer:: "select rows or shapes button" in the top bar.
+In order to **select** existing elements, click the :btn-icon:fa3-mouse-pointer:: "select rows or shapes" button in the top bar.
-If you want to select individual seats, click the :btn-icon:i-tool-seatselect:: "select seats" button instead.
+If you want to select only a single seat, click the :btn-icon:i-tool-seatselect:: "select seats" button instead.
 Click the element.
+You can also select a single seat by clicking the :btn-icon:fa3-mouse-pointer:: "select rows or shapes" button and then double-clicking the seat.

 If you want to select multiple elements, hold the `Shift` key while clicking them.
 Alternatively, hold the left mouse button and move the mouse to draw a selection rectangle around them.
+Use the sidebar on the right to edit the properties of all elements in your selection.

 In order to **move** selected elements, drag and drop them with the mouse or use the arrow keys.
 Use the `Shift` key for larger movements and the `Alt` key for smaller movements.